johnstonskj/rust-codes/codes-iso-3166/README.md

 numeric code (numeric-3) which can be useful if you need to avoid using Latin script.

+This package does not include an implementation of part-3, *Code for formerly used names of countries*.

 For notes on the design of the API, see the repository [README](https://github.com/johnstonskj/rust-codes/blob/main/README.md).